amandasaurus/osm-lump-ways/README.md

 2 similar programmes are included: `osm-lump-ways`, which ignores the direction of the OSM way, and `osm-lump-ways-down`, which uses direction of OSM ways to produce data, incl.
 QA suitable files.
-Both share similarities.

 # Background

 OSM linear features (eg roads, rivers, walls) are stored as [way object](https://wiki.openstreetmap.org/wiki/Way).
-The [OSM tagging model](https://wiki.openstreetmap.org/wiki/Tags) often requires one feature to be mapped as many different ways. `osm-lump-ways` will assemble them all together.
+The [OSM tagging model](https://wiki.openstreetmap.org/wiki/Tags) often requires one feature to be mapped as many different ways, “splitting the way”. `osm-lump-ways` will undo this splitting, and recursively merge the original OSM objects together.

 # Filtering OSM Data